confluentinc/workshop-tableflow-databricks/labs/LAB1_account_setup/LAB1.md

 >
 >You are going to prefix all cloud resources you create through terraform with the `call_sign` variable, so enter a short value for it.
 >
 >For example, it could be something like `neo` or `maverick`.
-Pick something memorable, short, and fun.
+Pick something memorable, short, and fun!

 Terraform requires API keys and configuration values to create resources across multiple cloud platforms.
 You'll configure these values in a `terraform.tfvars` file in the following steps.